Articulation GAN: Unsupervised modeling of articulatory learning: Introduction

 \subsection{Prior work}

-Speech synthesis from articulatory representations has recently been performed using deep neural networks \cite{bocquelet14,aryal16,chen21,georges22,wu22}.
-The objective in most existing proposals, however, is to synthesize waveforms from articulatory representations in a supervised setting, rather than a fully unsupervised generation of the articulatory representations themselves.
-To our knowledge, this paper presents the first architecture in which a GAN-based model needs to learn articulatory gestures that result in speech from some random noise in the latent space in a fully unsupervised way.
+Speech synthesis from articulatory representations has recently been performed using deep neural networks \cite{bocquelet14,aryal16,chen21,georges22,georges2020,wu22}.
+The objective in most existing proposals, however, is to synthesize waveforms from articulatory representations in a supervised setting, rather than a fully unsupervised generation of the articulatory representations themselves. \cite{mirrornet,mirrornet1} proposes an autoencoder model that learns to encode and decode between motor parameters and auditory representations in an unsupervised manner.
+However, this model trains both the encoding and decoding aspects of the model simultaneously, and focuses on the relationship between auditory representations and a motor latent space.
+By contrast, our GAN model is trained with a static pretrained articulatory model similar to how children learn to speak with a full set of articulators.
+In addition, rather than decoding back and forth between motor and auditory information, our model is able to generate articulatory parameters directly by sampling from a general-purpose latent space.
+To our knowledge, this paper presents the first architecture in which a generative model learns to produce unprompted articulatory gestures that result in speech in a fully unsupervised way.

 Computational models of language almost always disregard the articulatory component.
 Currently, articulatory phonology is a proposal that comes closest to modeling linguistic representations from articulatory representations \cite{browman92,smith21emergent}, and phonological structure can be inferred from articulatory data \cite{baljekar15}.
 However, these models take articulatory gestures as a given (as measured on human subjects) and do not model unsupervised learning and generation of articulatory gestures from auditory feedback.